DRNadler/MMC5983MA_CompassTest/README.md

-# MMC5983MA Compass Test - Quick-And-Dirty test
+# MEMSIC MMC5983MA Compass Test - Quick-And-Dirty test
 This repository is a C++ Windows test program using wxWidgets, communicating with a Qwiic MMC5983A board using an Adafruit MCP2221 or Adafruit FT232H USB-to-Qwiic adapter.
 Included is the MMC5983A C++ device driver I wrote, which is a template taking a communication class as its argument